 Te Aroha township was developed during the 1880s as a spa town and there are 22 springs in the area, 15 of which are hot.
 The domain at Te Aroha still retains the look of Edwardian times and visitors can experience stepping back in time.
 Many of the old bathhouse buildings remain and the formal gardens have only been altered slightly.

 The Tui Mine area, on the northern slops of the mountain, was mined to provide lead flux for the Waiorongomai smelters.
 However, the ore contained too much zinc to be of use.
 In the 1960s the area was extensively mined but the venture failed due to mercury contamination of the ore.
 The most significant result of this period is the presence of the large tailings heap on the site.
 The tailings amount to approximately 100,000 tonnes.
 The combination of high heavy metal concentration, porous tailings and acidic leachate has created an inhospitable environment where plants have been unable to establish.

 Traces of gold were discovered on Mount Te Aroha in 1880.
 Prospectors burnt much of the native vegetation looking for a gold bearing reef, which was never found.
 Their attention turned to Waiorongomai when Buck Reef was discovered.
 The mining remains at Waiorongomai are a short drive from Te Aroha and are well worth a look.

-The Waiorongomai Valley is a significant gold mining site in the Kaimai Mamaku Forest Park.
+The Waiorongomai Valley is a significant gold mining site in the Kaimai Mamaku Conservation Park.